Matroid: Matroids from linear algebra

 A matroid that is equivalent to a vector matroid, although it may be presented differently, is called representable or linear.
-If $M$ is equivalent to a vector matroid over a field $F$, then we say $M$ is representable over $F$; in particular, $M$ is real-representable if it is representable over the real numbers.
+If $M$ is equivalent to a vector matroid over a field $F$, then we say $M$ is representable over $F$; in particular, $M$ is real representable if it is representable over the real numbers.
 For instance, although a graphic matroid (see below) is presented in terms of a graph, it is also representable by vectors over any field.

 A basic problem in matroid theory is to characterize the matroids that may be represented over a given field $F$; Rota's conjecture describes a possible characterization for every finite field.
-The main results so far are characterizations of binary matroids (those representable over GF(2)) due to Tutte (1950s), of ternary matroids (representable over the 3-element field) due to Reid and Bixby, and separately to Seymour (1970s), and of quaternary matroids (representable over the 4-element field) due to Geelen, Gerards, and Kapoor (2000).
-This is very much an open area.
+The main results so far are characterizations of binary matroids (those representable over GF(2)) due to Tutte (1950s), of ternary matroids (representable over the 3 element field) due to Reid and Bixby, and separately to Seymour (1970s), and of quaternary matroids (representable over the 4 element field) due to (Geelen, Gerards & Kapoor 2000).
+A proof of Rota's conjecture was announced, but not published, in 2014 by Geelen, Gerards, and Whittle.

 A regular matroid is a matroid that is representable over all possible fields.
 The Vámos matroid is the simplest example of a matroid that is not representable over any field.